 No. If you hold your shares in "street name" through a broker, bank or other nominee, whether your broker, bank or other nominee may vote your shares in its discretion depends on the proposals before the Annual Meeting.
 The Company's Common Stock is listed for trading on the NYSE American.
-Under the rules of the NYSE American, if you do not provide your broker, bank or other nominee with voting instructions with respect to your shares, your broker, bank or other nominee will not have discretion to vote your shares for you either matter expected to be voted upon at the Annual Meeting.
+Under the rules of the NYSE American, if you do not provide your broker, bank or other nominee with voting instructions with respect to your shares, your broker, bank or other nominee will not have discretion to vote your shares for you on the election of directors.
 Accordingly, it is important that "street name" holders give voting instructions to their broker, bank or other nominee by following the voting instructions received from their broker, bank or other nominee.